ktenzer/keithtenzer.com/_posts/2022-02-10-blog-with-gitops-practices-and-github.md

 <pre>$ git push origin</pre>

 ## Summary
 Blogging is a great way to build your own brand and be an ambassador for what is important to you.
 It allows you to share your experiences and knowledge with the rest of the world.
-In this article we went through the steps to create your own unique blog platform using Jekyll and hosting it in Github for free.
+In this article we went through the steps to create your own unique blog platform using Jekyll and hosting it in Github (for free).
 One thing I learned that I will always take with me, sharing is caring.

 (c) 2022 Keith Tenzer